The Jewish Sanhedrin Bungled Jesus’ Case!

 When Athanasius spoke on the topic of tradition we thought he had settled everything once and for all, but no!
 There were still some holdouts lurking around the Reunion who were plainly at odds with the majority view.
 It was clear that something had to be done!
 The Reunion organizers were in a real pickle until someone suggested taking a close look at the Jewish Sanhedrin.
-Yes, the Sanhedrin definitely bungled the situation with Jesus.
+Admittedly, the Sanhedrin definitely bungled the situation with Jesus.
 Other than that, they had run things in Israel unopposed for a very long time.
 If Jesus hadn’t come along they would likely still be in charge!
 Maybe it was time to take a close look at how they did it!

 The Reunion Organizers considered having Origen speak on maintaining order since he was so bright and well known.
 Eusebius though, was the final choice even though many thought he was just Constantine’s flunky.
 That wasn’t necessarily a bad thing and it sure didn’t hurt Eusebius’ career!
 In a strange twist of fate Eusebius and Athanasius had been fierce adversaries throughout their lifetimes.
 They gladly excommunicated each other whenever circumstances allowed!
 The possibility of fireworks between them made the atmosphere of the reunion just crackle with electricity!
 Hearing from Eusebius so soon after Athanasius had spoken promised to be truly exciting.